Last Updated: May 15, 2024

 Acting Career

 Outside of his music career, White also did voice-over work for TV and movies.
 He voiced the character Brother Bear in the film "Coonskin" in 1975 and appeared as himself in many episodes of "The Simpsons."
 He also appeared in commercials and did voice work for car commercials such as Oldsmobile and Jeep.
-White provided a voiceover for Arby's restaurant commercials, and his voice can be heard in Apple's first iBook commercial.
+Barry provided a voiceover for Arby's restaurant commercials, and his voice can be heard in Apple's first iBook commercial.
 White also made three guest appearances on the TV series "Ally McBeal," as his music was often featured on the show in dream sequences.

 Personal Life

 White had at least nine children, two of them fathered with his first wife Mary by the time he was 16.
-They went on to have two more children and he had four children with Glodean James.
+They went on to have two more children, and he had four children with Glodean James.

 Health Problems